SergeoLacruz/inventree-supplier-panel/README.md

 and visible to, at least every admin.
 All users who use the plugin will have the same keys.
 We use a team key to solve this.

-### DigiKey features
+### Missing DigiKey features
-Digikey allows more features like customer ID and list users.
-These are not implelented so far.
+Digikey allows more features like customer ID and list owners.
+These are not implemented so far.
-The plugin supports just a single Digikey organization and user
+The plugin supports just a single Digikey organization and user.
+Some APIs require a createdBy value to be set. xxxx works fine so far.

-### Callback
+### https Callback
-The OAuto callback setting on the Digikey web page allpws only https. http is not allowed.
+The OAuto callback setting in your Digikey WEB account allows only https. http is not allowed.
-This is usually not a problem in production einvironments.
+This is usually not a problem in production environments.
 However the development server usually runs http.
-Luckly Inventree has the required stuff on board.
+But InvenTree has the required stuff for https on board.
 I just changed the runserver to runsslserver in tasks.py.